Charmenability of arithmetic groups of product type: Preliminaries

+Since the $G$-actions on $N_*$ and on $A$ are norm continuous, one checks that for every $\phi \in L$, the map $g \in G \mapsto g\phi \in M_*$ is norm continuous.
+By the claim, the action $G \actson M_*$ is norm continuous as well, and this is known to be equivalent to the action $G \actson M$ being a continuous von Neumann algebraic action. \end{proof}

+More generally, $G$-invariant corners of $A^{**}$ on which the action is continuous have been studied by Ikunishi, see \cite{Ik87}.

 Let us now give two results about fixed point algebras in stationary von Neumann algebras.
-We recall that a probability measure $\mu$ on an lcsc group $G$ is {\em generating} if its support generates a dense semi-group of $G$.
+We recall that a probability measure $\mu$ on an lcsc group $G$ is {\em generating} if its support generates $G$ as a semigroup.

 \begin{prop} Let $G$ be an lcsc group with a generating probability measure $\mu \in \Prob(G)$ and $M$ be a $G$-von Neumann algebra with a faithful $\mu$-stationary state $\phi \in M_*$.
 The following facts hold true. \begin{enumerate} \item There exists a unique $\phi$-preserving normal conditional expectation $E_\mu : M \to M^G$. \item Every $\mu$-stationary normal state $\psi \in M_\ast$ satisfies $\psi = \psi \circ E_\mu$.
 In particular, if the action $G \curvearrowright M$ is ergodic, then $\phi$ is the only $\mu$-stationary normal state on $M$. \item Let $A \subset M$ be any ultraweakly dense unital $G$-$\rC^*$-subalgebra.
 Then $G \curvearrowright M$ is ergodic if and only if $\phi_{|A} \in \cS_\mu(A)$ is an extreme point. \end{enumerate} \end{prop}